Feature

 Features consist of two parts; abstraction (port) and implementation (adapter).

-Each adapter exposes a class that implements IFeature
+Each adapter exposes a class that implements IFeature interface.

 Conventions